mogilvie/CalendarBundle/README.md

 ## Step 5: Integrate into one of your twig templates

 The bundle requires:
-- jquery
+- Jquery
-- moment
+- Moment
 - Bootstrap
 - DatePicker
 - FullCalendar